 The book “No Country for Old Men” written by Cormac McCarthy hit the shelves in 2005.
 It instantly became a best seller receiving great reviews and nominated for multiple awards.

 The story is set in Texas, close to the Mexican border.
 Focusing on three main characters, who find themselves locked in a game of cat and mouse that has drastic consequences for anyone that gets involved.

-This is a complex modern western story that harps back to the old through the personal narration of an ageing Sheriff – Tom Bell, but cleverly weaves the old with the new via Llewellyn Moss an ex Vietnam vet and Anton Chigurgh as an ice cold hitman.
+This is a complex modern western story that harks back to the old through the personal narration of an aging Sheriff – Tom Bell.
+But cleverly weaves the old with the new via Llewellyn Moss an ex Vietnam vet and Anton Chigurh as an ice-cold hitman.

-The big standout though comes from Javier Bardem who plays the psychotic hitman Anton Chigurh is nothing short of genius.
-He went onto win a BAFTA, a Golden Globe and an Academy Award for Best Supporting Actor and thoroughly deserved to win each of these awards.
-The first time I watched this movie I could not take my eyes off the screen throughout, but when Bardem appears he is just magnetic – totally convincing as the character and terrifying.
+The big standout though comes from Javier Bardem who plays the psychotic hitman Anton Chigurh.
+This performance is nothing short of genius.
+He went onto win a BAFTA, a Golden Globe, and an Academy Award for Best Supporting Actor and thoroughly deserved to win each of these awards.
+The first time I watched this movie I could not take my eyes off the screen.
+But when Bardem appears he is just magnetic – totally convincing as the character and terrifying.